AP sources: Doctors believe Wentz tore ACL, out for year

 “I’m absolutely ready to go — need be,” Foles said.
 “I prepare every day.”

-AP Pro Football Writer Rob Maaddi contributed to this report from Philadelphia.
+AP Sports Writer Bernie Wilson contributed to this report from Los Angeles.

 For more NFL coverage: http://pro32.ap.org and https://twitter.com/AP_NFL